June 22, 2018

 Another report from Deloitte in 2015 reveals banks like Barclays have also begun utilizing iterative approaches such as Scrum on more than 20% of their internal audits.
 Barclays conceded to benefiting from SCRUM in areas such as risk management and planning.

 Agile Iterative Approach is not limited to IT organizations and financial firms only.
 Walmart uses the Agile Iterative Approach for internal audits.
-One of their many successes post-Agile induction included time-saving in comparison to traditional audit approach.
+One of their many successes post-Agile induction included time-saving in comparison to the traditional audit approach.

 Ricky Barr, managing director Internal Audit, United Airlines, sums up his experience of employing Deloitte’s Agile Internal Audit as “a faster audit-cycle-time via time-boxed iterations”.